Russian aircraft carrier Admiral Kuznetsov: 2016–2017 deployment

+Kamov Ka-52s and Ka-29s, part of the Admiral Kuznetsov's helicopters complement performing live fire operations sometime in 2016 or 2017.

 Admiral Kuznetsov set sail on 15 October 2016 from Severomorsk for the Mediterranean, accompanied by seven other vessels of the Russian Navy including the nuclear-powered battlecruiser Pyotr Velikiy and two s.
 The carrier was accompanied by an ocean-going tugboat as a precaution due to potential propulsion failure.
 The carrier air wing included six to eight Sukhoi Su-33 fighters, four MiG-29KR/KUBR multi-role aircraft, Ka-52K "Katran" navalised attack helicopters, Ka-31R "Helix" AEW&C helicopters and Ka-27PS "Helix-D" search and rescue helicopters.
 All the Su-33 aircraft had been upgraded with the Gefest SVP-24 bombsights for free-fall bombs, giving them a limited ground-attack capability.
 Analysts suggested that a lack of trained pilots restricted the number of fixed-wing aircraft that could be deployed from the carrier.

 In the largest Russian military deployment since the Cold War, the carrier battle group sailed through the English Channel on 21 October.
 The Royal Navy responded to this test by sending two of its own ships to escort the Russian warships.
 On 26 October 2016 the ship was reported to have passed through the Strait of Gibraltar and refuelled at sea off North Africa the following day.
 On 3 November 2016 the carrier battle group paused off the east coast of Crete.
 On 14 November 2016 a MiG-29K crashed into the sea after taking off from the carrier.
 The pilot ejected safely from the plane and was rescued by helicopter.
 The plane had run out of fuel waiting to land while the crew was attempting to repair a broken arresting cable.
 The carrier commander could have diverted the aircraft to land at a nearby airbase, but hesitated in the hope that the arresting gear would be repaired in time.